amandasbrn/mall-customer-segmentation/README.md

 3. People with $40-70 annual income have 40-60 spending score
 4. People with $70-140 annual income have 0-40 spending score
 5. People with $70-140 annual income have 60-100 spending score

+After this, we will move on to the clustering with K-Means to understand the customers better.